leonzheng2/Safe-Exploration-with-Simulator-in-RL-algorithms/README.md

 ### RLGlue Experiment
 Contained in `src/experiment/`.

 Written in C++.
 Printing rewards after each policy update.
-Run `./SwimmerExperiment N_IT` with `N_IT` the number of iterations for the ASR algorithm.
+Run `./SwimmerExperiment N_IT` with `N_IT` the number of iterations for the ARS algorithm.

 ### Parameters
 Please change the parameters in `src/parameters.txt`.